FULTON STREET TOUR

 230 FULTON EAST: The Abram W. Pike House, 1845, architect unknown, is older than the other homes and buildings on this site.
 The Pike House is known as Grand Rapids most distinctive example of the Classical Greek Revival style and has been on the National Register of Historic Buildings since 1970.
 Pike (1814-1906) moved to Michigan from his Ohio farm in 1827, and in 1838 came to Grand Rapids in charge of a store established by the Port Sheldon Company.
 According to an article in the Michigan Tradesman, materials for the Pike House were brought here piece by piece in 1843 by ox team, including the distinguishing front pillars, from the remains of the Old Ottawa House Hotel at Pigeon Lake on the east shore of Lake Michigan, eight miles north of Holland.
 It was considered a very well-built home with the four by four timbers used for posts and six by six timbers at the corners of the home. "...snowy woodwork was correct to the time, and long folding doors separate the rooms."
 (Grand Rapids Herald 7-4-1920) Abraham Pike worked as an Indian agent and a guide and it was said in the Michigan Tradesman that he was well-like by the Indians and often had a large number at his home on Fulton.
 In 1920, Emily J. Clark, owner at the time, donated the house to Grand Rapids Art Association on the condition they raise at least $18, 800 for its use as a gallery, and $60,000 for the construction of an addition on the back of the building to increases the size of the gallery.
 TODAY: The Pike house has been used for a variety of offices including an architectural office and currently a law firm.

 302 FULTON EAST: Historic Aaron Dikeman House, architect unknown, 1849, with an addition in the 1960's.
 Like the Abram Pike House, the Dikeman house is one of the very oldest homes along Fulton, and was designed in the Federal style, very popular at the time.
 Notice the open balustrade above above the second story window and the twin dormers each with pediment roof.
 Also typical of the time is the wing with the two story porch.
 A fun historical note from the recent past: this was the home of the O'Bryon & Knapp Architectural Offices from 1955-1961.
 They created many modern residential and commercial designs including over 300 developer homes for Albert Builders and were the local architects on the Temple Emanuel construction and the Grand Rapids City Hall and County Administration Building.
 The daughter of E. John Knapp remembers exploring the attic of the house and finding a large elaborate possibly original chandelier being stored there.
-TODAY: Currently being renovated most likely for another commercial tenant.
+TODAY: Commercial use.

 320 FULTON EAST: Mutual Life Insurance Company of New York., architect unknown, 1963.
 Modern 2-story commercial building with flat roof, large continuous band of windows and a facade of brick veneer - a departure from the architecture of the area.
 TODAY: Clinic.

-254 FULTON EAST: Martin J. Sweet Family home built in 1860, architect unknown.
+254 FULTON EAST: 254 FULTON EAST: Martin J. Sweet Family home built in 1860, architect unknown.
 The Martin J. Sweet House is a brick 2-story Italianate villa that was designed for the Sweet family.
-It features a disntinctive square windowed cuppola, a hip roof with large paired brackets. and tall Italiante windows with deorative trim, including a first floor bay window.
-TODAY The Women's City Club located in 1927 to the former Sweet house.
-In order to continuously maintain the building, the Women's City Club established a foundation for that purpose.
-They have a regular schedule of programs and events for members and remain one of the most popular Art Prize venues.
+It features a distinctive square windowed cupola, a hip roof with large paired brackets. and tall Italianate windows with decorative trim, including a first-floor bay window.
+The Women's City Club located in 1927 to the former Sweet house and renovated it completely.
+In order to continuously maintain the building, the Women's City Club established The Sweet Foundation for that purpose.
+According to the Foundation, the Wedgewood Dining Room has hosted presidents hosted four U.S. Presidents: William McKinley, Teddy Roosevelt, William Howard Taft and Gerald Ford.
+One treat for the community has been the use of the Sweet House as one of the most popular Art Prize venues.
+TODAY: The Women’s City Club no longer owns the house.
+The Sweet House is owned and operated by the Sweet Foundation.

 422 FULTON EAST: George W. Gay House, 1883, architect unknown.
 George W. Gay (1837-1899) moved to Grand Rapids from New York state in 1857, and in 1866 bought half of Berkey's interest in what would become Berkey & Gay Furniture Company.
 In 1883, he purchased the old Louis Campau and Sophie de Marsac mansion, built in 1838, and had it moved, although it felt apart in the move from the weight of the heavy timbers..
 Gay built a 19-room Victorian mansion and carriage house with beautiful hardwood floors and triim, and ornate interior ceilings.
 In 1948 sprawling mansion and carriage house were converted to 14 apartments.
 In 2007 new owner James Rybeck was honored by the city for the restoration of the house.
 TODAY: It continues to be a multi-family property.